virada-k/retail-sales-behavior-analysis-instacart/01-SQL-database-simulation/README.md

 <br>

 ## Create Table
-I would like to attached some code about the create table according below.
+I have attached the SQL script for creating the table below.

 ```sql
 -- This script is designed to create a relational database schema based on the InstaCart Online dataset.